hjwdzh/hjwdzh.github.io/source/_posts/科研/文生3D/Introduction.md

 Besides generating 3D content, a set of methods aim to understand 3D with foundation models that are worth mentioning, *since I believe understanding can reversely help generation, e.g., by fine-grained condition on scene level*. [**LeRF**](https://www.lerf.io/) reconstruct the nerf with language features obtained from 2D fundation models. [**Cap3d**](https://arxiv.org/pdf/2306.07279.pdf) renders multiple views, captions them one by one with BLIP, filters wrong captions with CLIP, and summarizes them with LLM. [**SATR**](https://arxiv.org/abs/2304.04909) aggregate multiview GLIP features into 3D for semantic segmentation. [**3D-LLM**](https://arxiv.org/pdf/2307.12981.pdf) and [**Point-LLM**](https://arxiv.org/abs/2308.16911) extract multiview features for language-vision-models to caption.

 ## Potential Approach
-Given existing ideas, I would like to design a system incorporate all valuable techniques.
+Given existing ideas, I would like to design a system that incorporates all valuable techniques.
 1. **3D Initialization stage.** Given text/image as input, shall we initialize a shape with 3D networks?
 (Shap-E/Point-E)?
 If so, it will be the first step.
 2. **3D Representation.** Is multi-stage necessary (e.g. NeRF + DMTet + Mesh-Refine)?
 What is the best architecture considering optimization quality, efficiency, and robustness?
 (Instant-NGP, Gaussian Splatting, Triplane, DMTet)
 3. **Choice of diffuser.** Controlnet/Prompt-free diffuser.
 4. **Choice of SDS.** Take NFSD and check whether VSD/BSD is still necessary.
-5. **Geometry SDS.** Is coordinatemap/normal/depth worth to be finetuned by a diffuser to provide SDS that improves 3D consistency?
+5. **Geometry SDS.** Is coordinate map/normal/depth worth being finetuned by a diffuser to provide SDS that improves 3D consistency?
 (SweetDreamer, HumanNorm.)
 6. **NVS Diffusion SDS.** Check MVDream/SyncDreamer/Wonder3D and figure out how they work, and how they help the consistency of 3D optimization.
 7. **Geometry supervision.** Check whether depth/pseudo-depth/shape regularization from 3D initialization can help the geometry.
 8. **Image supervision.** Check whether image diffusion is still enhancing the results as stated in Text2Mesh.
 9. **Training Scheme.** Check whether gradient clip (PCG3D) and timestep annealing (HiFA) is still necessary.
 10. **Progressive zoom-in** Check whether progressive zoom-in helps the quality (DreamCraft3D).
-11. **Texture-space image-to-image diffusion** May enhance the details in one post processing step.
+11. **Texture-space image-to-image diffusion** May enhance the details in one post-processing step.

-Some ideas are entangled with each other, and I would like to start from easy experiments.
+Some ideas are entangled with each other, and I would like to start with easy experiments.
 - **Image generation SDS** Check idea 3/4.
 - **Texture generation SDS** Check idea 8/10/9.
 - **3D Generation** Check idea 2/6/5/7.